-Tired of having to pay for basic features like unlimited campaigns, having limits on the number of users in a campaign, or being able to control who sees what?
+Tired of having to pay for basic features like unlimited campaigns, having limits on the number of elements in a campaign, or not being able to control who sees what?
 We are too, which is why all core features of Kanka are absolutely free.
 We also have some bonuses for our subscribers that are nice to have, though not essential.

 We've built Kanka to support worlds with multiple members and multiple campaigns.
 Add your friends to the campaign, assign them to one or several roles, and control what features and information they have access to.
 You can also view the campaign as a member at any time, just to make sure you haven't left content visible that shouldn't be.